Jaap van der Graaf Award

 - Dr H. Temmink, WUR/Wetsus

-The award will be presented during the 66th Drinking Water and Waste water Symposium (‘Vakantiecursus’) in Delft, which is organised by the Faculty of Civil Engineering at the TU in Delft.
-On 10 January 2014 the Jaap van der Graaf Award was awarded for the fifth time.
-The winning article, written by Ziye Hu et al., was published in Applied Environmental Microbiology 2013, 79(8):2807 and is titled Nitrogen Removal by a Nitritation-Anammox Bioreactor at Low Temperature.
+The award will be presented during the Drinking Water and Waste water Symposium (‘Vakantiecursus’) in Delft, which is organised by the Faculty of Civil Engineering at the TU in Delft.
+On 9 January 2015 the Jaap van der Graaf Award will be awarded for the sixth time.